Who doesn’t love a good movie binge-watching session?

 In “It’s a Wonderful Life” we follow a husband and father named George Bailey who’s so down on his luck that he considers ending his life on Christmas.
 He’s saved by his guardian angel and is taken on a journey through an alternate timeline in his town in which his impact doesn’t exist.

-“It’s a Wonderful Life” is available on DVD via Amazon and features English subtitles.
+“It’s a Wonderful Life” features English subtitles.
 This film would be ideal for all levels of learners.

 “Only one way out…”